-The Harry Van Arsdale Jr. Center for Labor Studies in New York City provides degree-completion opportunities for wage earners and union members in their chosen field, such as electrical construction or para-education.
+The Harry Van Arsdale, Jr. School of Labor Studies in New York City provides degree-completion opportunities for wage earners and union members in their chosen field, such as electrical construction or para-education.

 An advanced graduate certificate in labor studies is available, as well as a Master of Arts in Work and Labor Policy.